VRConservation/geosp/chapters/06_sql.md

 wash_df.to_csv('test/wash.csv', index=False)
 ```

 Right-clicking the csv file and selecting View Map produces a heat map.
-It seems to show that Lewis's Woodpeckers prefer the Hood River and a certain elevation along the Pacific Crest ({numref}`wash`).
+It shows that Lewis's Woodpeckers prefer the Hood River and a certain elevation along the Pacific Crest ({numref}`wash`).

 ```{figure} /figures/sql/wash.png
 :height: 500px